codeshef/Learn-Git-and-Github/Mastering git.md

 <ul>git log --grep apples --online to show all the commits that contain apples.</ul>
 <ul>git log -3 --online to show last n commits.</ul>

+ <p><h3>Changing History</h3></p>
+ <ul>Never rebase shared commits.</ul>
+ <ul>git commit --amend  when we want to add our commit to old commit and don't want to add new
+commit we use amend to append our new changes in that commit.Here our goal is to get clean history.
+Its internal working is that git copies content of old commit in new commit .Now head points to that commit and old commit is garbage collected.</ul>